ysyk2021/how-to-drive-a-successful-digital-transformation-and-unlock-growth-opportunities/src/chapter-9-1.md

-# Importance of Incorporating Digital Transformation into Company Policies and Practices

 In this chapter, we will discuss the importance of incorporating digital transformation into company policies and practices.
 As organizations embark on their digital transformation journeys, it is essential to align policies and practices with the new digital landscape.
 By integrating digital transformation into their core operations, organizations can effectively harness the potential of emerging technologies and drive growth and innovation.